buley/personal/src/content/mantras.md

 - Depend on no one.
 Choose your allies wisely
 - Self-sufficiency is freedom
-- You are not owed support—earn it, or do without it
+- You are not owed support--earn it, or do without it
 - Never outsource your self-worth
 - Stand alone if you must, but never lower your standards to fit in
 - Your autonomy is non-negotiable